chaos-mesh/website/docs/check-workflow-status.md

 ## Check workflow status using Chaos Dashboard

-1. List all the workflows in the Chaos Dashboard.
+1. List all workflows in Chaos Dashboard.

 ![List Workflow On Dashboard](./img/list-workflow-on-dashboard.png)

-2. Select the workflow you want to check, show the details of the workflow.
+2. Select the workflow you want to check and see the details of the workflow.

 ![Workflow Status On Dashboard](./img/workflow-status-on-dashboard.png)